bpanthi977/bliss/README.md

 * has lisp-like macros (but simpler)
 * is homoiconic
 * has closures
-* sigle namespace for variable and functions
+* single namespace for variable and functions

 It doesn't